FomTarro/little-daiko/readme.md

 Usable by: Bot Operator, Server Owner or Bot Owner.

 Removes all listed user ids from the list of users to listen for.
 The list must be space-separated.
 The user ids must be numbers.

-### `[output, out, o]`

-`!output chat add <language prefix> <channel name or id>`

-Usable by: Bot Operator, Server Owner or Bot Owner.

-Sets the server channel which stream messages with the designated language prefix will be posted to.
-Stream messages from the streamer will go to all language channels.

-`!output chat remove <language prefix>`

-Usable by: Bot Operator, Server Owner or Bot Owner.

-Stops posting to the server for the given language prefix.

-`!output alert <channel name or id>`

-Usable by: Bot Operator, Server Owner or Bot Owner.

-Sets the server channel which stream go-live alerts will be posted to.

-### `[start, listen, l]`

-`!start`

-Usable by: Bot Operator, Server Owner or Bot Owner.

-Starts listening to the chat of the selected streamer,  for messages tagged with the designated language tag that are posted by users on the designated users list.

-### `[stop, x]`

-`!stop`

-Usable by: Bot Operator, Server Owner or Bot Owner.

-Stops listening to the chat of the selected streamer.

-### `[status]`

-`!status`

-Usable by: Bot Operator, Server Owner or Bot Owner.

-Lists the status of the chat listener for the server.

-### `[remote, rem]`

-`!remote <server id> <command> <command args>`

-Usable by: Bot Owner.

-Allows remote execution of commands on deployed servers by the bot owner,  for checking on bot status and assisting with setup.

-### `[servers, sv, guilds]`

-`!servers`

-Usable by: Bot Owner.

-Lists all servers that the bot is currently connected to.

-### `[help, h]`

-`!help`

-Usable by: Any user.

-Displays a list of all commands and their aliases.

-`!help <command>`

-Usable by: Any user.

-Displays usage information about a specific command.